 - Did you know that Mashed Potatoes made in your Instant Pot are creamy, smooth and delicious!?

 - Using a pressure cooker will save you time in getting Chicken Noodle Soup on the table but will taste like it simmered all day!

-Instant Pot Chicken (From Thawed or Frozen)
+Instant Pot Grilled Chicken Recipe

 - Instant Pot

 - 4 chicken breasts thawed or frozen